notatestuser/chainline-contracts-kt/README.md

 * Open the unit tests project in `./unit-tests/CLTests.sln`
 * Run the tests within the IDE (on a Mac this is done through `View` > `Pads` > `Unit Tests` then click `Run All` in the side pane)

+## Generating the docs

+[Dokka](https://github.com/Kotlin/dokka) is used to generate the docs as an HTML site.
+Run `make docs` to generate the pages and then look in `target/dokka/chainline-contracts`.